Saving money doesn’t have to be so hard. It just takes practice.

 Just got a raise or a bonus?
 Don’t spend it all in one place.
 While it’s nice to have extra money in the bank, you don’t want to go overboard and overspend.

 If you have more money at your disposal, put it to good use.
-“Make a list of what your priorities are and attack the list and do the highest priority things first,” McDougall says.
+“Make a list of what your priorities are and attack the list and do the highest priority things first,” says McDougall from Merrill Lynch Wealth Management.

 Use the extra money in the bank to make additional loan payments.
 That way, you can potentially bump up your credit score and qualify for better interest rates (which will save you more money in the long run).